Auto Trader cars

 Peugeot 308 PHEV

 The latest Peugeot 308 is a lovely thing to drive, largely because it’s soft and wallowy in a way that no 308 before it has been – it goes over the road in a way that will be familiar to a Citroen driver.
 So, while that means it’s not as ‘fun’ to drive as something like a VW Golf or Ford Focus, it does genuinely feel more luxurious.
-Choose the lower powered PHEV of Peugeot’s two options (180- and 225 horsepower) for the best fuel efficiency.
+The 308 is offered with a range of engines but the 180 horsepower PHEV provides the best fuel efficiency.

 Mercedes-Benz E300de PHEV